margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 * Gratitude for the world history teacher at Norfolk Academy
 * Grateful for the sound of the dishwasher

+## Interracial Couples ##
+The love between interracial couples is like the white keys and the black keys on the piano coming together in harmony.

 ## What Can America Achieve?
 Diamante Poems ##
 Despair,
 enormous, steep,